rhyslwells/Data-Archive/content/standardised/ARIMA.md

 **SARIMAX (Seasonal ARIMA with Exogenous Variables):**
    - Incorporates external variables (e.g., interest rates, volume) into the forecasting model.
-   - Useful for [[datasets]] where external factors influence the time series.
+   - Useful for [[Datasets]] where external factors influence the time series.

 ## Tools and Resources